javaee/mojarra/jsf-ri/selenium/README.txt

           + shale-mailreader-user-profile.html
        * The shale-mailreader application *must* be redeployed before each subsequent test run
+     - shale-sql-browser
+       * download the shale-sql-browser application from http://struts.apache.org and install it on GlassFish
+       * From the browser, load the Selenium IDE
+       * Load and run the tests in this order make sure the base URL is set to localhost:8080 or whatever is appropriate
+           + shale-sql-browser.html

 TODO:
   - Add Selenium test cases for: